skypilot-org/skypilot/docs/source/reference/local/job-submission.rst

   $ sky launch -c my-local-cluster local_example.yaml

 Here, the name of the cluster **must match** the name of the local cluster.
+The cloud field is optional.
+Sky will automatically detect if the cloud is local when the user specifies the name of the local cluster in `sky launch`.

 Executing Multiple Jobs